 You have the right to protection and freedom from war.
 Children under 15 cannot be forced to go into the army or take part in war.

 You have the right to help if you've been hurt, neglected or badly treated.

-in the justice system that respects your rights.
+You have the right to legal help and fair treatment in the justice system that respects your rights.